 Under the hood of the MG ZS is a 1.5-liter gasoline engine producing 114 hp and 150 Nm of torque.
 The engine is attached to a 4-speed automatic transmission or a 5-speed manual.
 Power is sent to the front wheels.
-For suspension, the ZS has McPherson in the front and Torsion beam in the rear.
-Stopping power of the vehicle comes from ventilated discs up front and solid discs in the back.
+For suspension, the ZS has MacPherson in the front and a Torsion beam in the rear.
+The stopping power of the vehicle comes from ventilated discs up front and solid discs in the back.

 Front Engine, Front-Wheel Drive

 1.5L VTI-Tech NSE Plus I4 (Gasoline)

 The 1.5-liter engine, while powerful, may feel underwhelming for the vehicle at some point.
 The ZS is on the heavy side so don't expect very quick acceleration.
 The transmission becomes the limiting factor for the ZS as it has a tendency to be in a higher gear than it should it will also not hold gears when you need power.
 The transmission is also limited to just four gears to choose from.

 The suspension is also on the soft side as its set up more towards comfort rather than being sporty.
 Body roll is also something to look out for as the ZS has tendencies to roll during certain levels of cornering.

 The MG ZS features an 8-inch LCD display that comes standard with Apple CarPlay.
 The base model Style comes with 4-way adjustable seating for the driver while the other variants get 6-way adjustable driver seating including a height adjuster.

 The ZS has a reverse camera that is coupled with parking sensors, which makes parking the vehicle easier.
 To give the driver extra peace of mind the vehicle comes equipped with a tire pressure monitoring system.
 To get a little more natural light into the cabin the vehicle comes with a sunroof for the Alpha variant.